Accused Chch gunman sends letter from prison, Corrections admits error

+The Prime Minister says the alleged Christchurch gunman should not have been able to send a letter expressing his "hateful views" from behind bars.

-The Corrections Minister is demanding answers after the man accused of the Christchurch mosque shootings was wrongly able to send a letter from prison.
+Her comments come after it was revealed the man accused of the Christchurch mosque shootings was wrongly able to send a letter from prison.

 A handwritten letter signed by the 28-year-old accused Christchurch gunman is circulating the internet.